webosose/website/content/en/docs/guides/setup/system-requirements.md

 * Ubuntu 18.04 LTS (Bionic Beaver) 64-bit (Recommended)

 {{< caution >}}
-We strongly advise you NOT to use a Linux virtual machine on Windows or macOS for building webOS OSE, as it may cause unexpected issues.
+* We strongly advise you NOT to use a Linux virtual machine on Windows or macOS for building webOS OSE, as it may cause unexpected issues.
+* Since webOS OSE 2.7.0, for building the VirtualBox emulator you need the following:

+    * Ubuntu 20.04 build system
+    * Additional code patch

+    For more details on how to build and patch, visit [webOS OSE emulator GitHub](https://github.com/webosose-emulator/build-webos).
 {{< /caution >}}

 ### Hardware